ophrescue/RescueRails/README.md

 For the production and staging environments, the path is formed by the concatenation of AWS ENV variables, and the path strings stored in PAPERCLIP_STORAGE_PATH constant.

+## Contributing

+If you're very new to web development or to Ruby on Rails, you'll have a lot to learn before you get started.
+I recommend [learnenough.com](https://www.learnenough.com/) and [railstutorial.org](https://www.railstutorial.org/) as imporant first steps to complete.

+Otherwise, Pull Requests are always welcome, see our [project](https://github.com/orgs/ophrescue/projects/1) for backlog items.
+Please include some rspec tests to verify your work.
+If you'd like to be a regular contributor and work on some of the more involved items in the backlog, please submit a volunteer application at https://ophrescue.org/volunteer.
+Thanks!

 ## Browser Support
 Supported browsers and platforms are those specified for the version of Boostrap incorporated.
 See the Bootstrap documentation: getting-started/browsers-devices for the appropriate version.